Pravalika-27/Elevate-labs-static-website/README.md

 🛠️ **Tools Used**
 - GitHub Pages: For static website hosting.
-- HTML5 & CSS3: Structure, styling, and responsiveness.
+- HTML & CSS: Structure, styling, and responsiveness.
-- JavaScript: Enhances interactivity and functionality.
 - Google Fonts: Stylish typography.

 📝 **Steps to Customize**
-- Modify content in HTML files for updates.
+- Modify content in index.html file for updates.
-- Update CSS for styling changes.
 - Deploy changes by committing and pushing updates to GitHub.
+- After commiting the changes refresh the page what ever changes we made that will be created.